 Do you work in corporate communication or related fields?
 Our four-day Winter Course is an excellent opportunity to deepen and expand your knowledge of corporate communication.
-You will acquire an in-depth view of the latest developments, research insights and tools in the fields of organisational identity, corporate branding, strategic reputation management and strategic corporate communication.
+You will acquire an in-depth view of the latest developments, tools, and practical and academic insights into subjects such as organisational identity, corporate branding, strategic reputation management and strategic corporate communication.

-When you return to work, you will be able to help your organisation optimise its communications based on academic insights and best practices, and drive value through effective communications strategies.
+Afterwards, you will be able to put into practice what you have learned and help your organisation optimise its communications based on academic insights and best practices.

 The programme includes lectures, interactive sessions, workshops and case studies to provide an exciting and balanced learning environment.